 Check out the competition:

 It’s always a good idea to first have a look at some of your clients competitors as it will give you an idea of what is currently out there and it will also help you position your client in the market in terms of branding and corporate image.
-Checking out the competitors is a simple as performing a search on google.
+Checking out the competitors is a simple as performing a search on Google.
 Write down any ideas you find that could help you with your client’s logo design.

 Create a colour Scheme: